City University of Hong Kong Law Review

-The City University of Hong Kong Law Review (often CityU LR) is a student-edited and peer-reviewed law journal published by the School of Law of the City University of Hong Kong.
+The City University of Hong Kong Law Review (often CityUHK LR) is a student-edited and peer-reviewed law journal published by the School of Law of the City University of Hong Kong.
 It was established in October 2009.
 The journal features articles, notes, book reviews, and recent legal developments in Hong Kong as well as mainland China.
-The journal is published bi-annually and is available on HeinOnline and Westlaw.
+The journal is published annually and is available on HeinOnline and Westlaw.